A simple way to lower viscosity of catalysts and stabilizers

 Catalysts and stabilizers can be thick and extremely viscous when stored at room temperature and this makes them difficult to extract from their bulk container.
 Warming the drum reduces viscosity and provide easier extraction.
 Typically these materials are stored in 55-gallon (208 Liter) drums and classified as hazardous materials.

-DHCX series drum heaters are used for many applications that involves heating materials in drums located in hazardous area locations.
+DHCX and ATEX series drum heaters are used for many applications that involves heating materials in drums located in hazardous area locations.